(a.k.a. Blackhills Spruce, Black Hills White Spruce)

 (Picea glauca ‘Densata’)

-Perfect for privacy screens and windbreaks, Black Hills Spruce is a slow-growing, compact tree, but that slow growth results in very dense growth.
+Black Hills Spruce is a slow-growing, compact tree, but that slow growth results in very dense growth.
+Therefore this species is perfect for privacy screens and windbreaks.
 Unlike many of the faster growing evergreen species, you cannot see through the Black Hills Spruce as the tree matures.
 It’s short bright bluish green needles and a dense, conical shape makes this evergreen species a landscaper’s friend.

 Black Hills Spruce is virtually immune to the most common spruce pests and is very tolerant of drying winter winds.
 These characteristics make it ideal as an ornamental, privacy screen or windbreak if you have some patience with it’s slower growth.
 Black Hills Spruce can reach heights of about 50 feet over a life span of up to 300 years.